imisrac/aldihomework/z_bonus/bonus.md

 # CI

 I'm familiar with Jenkins and gitHub as CI tools.
-Both of them are able to run tests.

 Main ingredients I would use:
 * git
 * CI tool